 Dispensation of Christ –

-The joys of heaven are inexpressible the things we will come to know and enjoy
+The joys of heaven are inexpressible in the things we will come to know and enjoy

 throughout the ages.
-There will be ages in heaven.
+Yes, there are ages in eternity.
 An age implies the end of

-something and the beginning of another; there will be ends and beginnings
+one era and the beginning of another.
+There were ends and beginnings

-sinners and godless heathen who try to thwart everything God does, how much
+sinners and godless men who try to thwart everything God does, how much

-more will the ages of God continue among the saints throughout eternity?
+more will ages continue throughout eternity among the saints in a perfect

 (224l) Kingdom of God